WeWork's new chairman defends payouts to founder, says company will survive

 Neumann has the right to sell his stake in the company for as much as $970 million, sources previously told Reuters, as part of a tender offer in which SoftBank will buy up to $3 billion in WeWork shares from investors and employees.
 He currently owns a little over one fifth of WeWork.

-SoftBank has also agreed to extend him a $500 million loan to repay a credit line from JPMorgan Chase & Co (JPM.N), as well as pay him a $185 million fee for a four-year assignment as a consultant to WeWork, one of the sources said.
+SoftBank has also agreed to extend him a $500 million loan to repay a credit line from JPMorgan Chase & Co, as well as pay him a $185 million fee for a four-year assignment as a consultant to WeWork, one of the sources said.

 Claure said that the new cash injection meant WeWork was not going to struggle to survive.